 For example, ask five-year-old children whether Santa Claus exists and how they know.
 Listen to their arguments: they saw Santa at the mall; they know their Christmas presents must come from somewhere.
 Contradicting them or breaking down their worldview would be a grave mistake.
 It would fly in the face of our knowledge about cognitive development, and it would disregard their emotional need for this belief.
-Paradoxically, by letting children formulate their own ideas and worldviews, namely through dreaming and imagination, they will grow happy and confident enough, in time and at their own pace, to move on to more mature ideas.
+Paradoxically, we need to let children formulate their own ideas and worldviews, namely through dreaming and imagination.
+In this way, they will grow happy and confident enough, in time and at their own pace, to move on to more mature ideas.

 2. Value the content of what children say.

 With encouragement, children will want to express their thoughts increasingly often, quite simply because they find it pleasurable.
 A certain structure in our brains, the amygdala, memorizes emotions linked to situations we experience.
 We are predisposed to pursue experiences and situations which induce pleasure, be it sensory or psychological.
 If a child puts energy into reflection in order to convince us that aliens exist, and we then dismantle their arguments and dreams, we will be inhibiting their desire to participate in this type of discussion again.

 For children aged five to nine, the pleasure of thinking something through, of expressing and discussing their thoughts, of feeling language to be a source of joy, are all of far greater importance than argumentative rigor or logical reasoning.